ersandeepahirwar/JS/README.md

 - Functions increase code readability and maintainability.

 > [!Note]
-> - A function cannot access variables defined inside another function directly.
-To do so, we use the concept of arguments and return values.
+> - A `function` cannot access variables defined inside another `function` directly.
+To do so, we use the concept of arguments and `return` values.
-> - A function can access variables defined in the global scope, but the global scope cannot directly access variables defined inside a function.
+> - A `function` can access variables defined in the global scope, but the global scope cannot directly access variables defined inside a `function`.

 ### Types of Functions ( Based on Parameters and Return Value )

-- Function without return value and without parameters
+- `function` without `return` value and without parameters
-- Function with return value and without parameters
+- `function` with `return` value and without parameters
-- Function without return value and with parameters
+- `function` without `return` value and with parameters
-- Function with return value and with parameters
+- `function` with `return` value and with parameters